caiomiyashiro/datawarehouse_pipeline/README.md

 ---

 ## **Project Overview**
-This project automates the generation and transformation of retail sales data using Apache Airflow.
+This project automates the generation and transformation of simulated retail sales data using Apache Airflow.
 It includes:
-- **Data Generation**: Simulates retail transactions (sales, customers, products).
+- **Data Extration and Generation**: Simulates retail transactions (sales, customers, products).
 - **Data Transformation**: Cleans, aggregates, and prepares data for analytics.
+- **Data Loading**: Loads data into datawarehouse system.
 - **Workflow Orchestration**: Scheduled DAGs to manage ETL processes.

+For more information about how to add a DAG, please refer [here](docs/adding_dags.md)

 ---